githubtraining/training-manual/book/08a_commit_change_github.md

 Once you have made some changes to your file, you will need to create a new commit.

-.Activity Instructions
-.
-Scroll to the bottom of the page to find the *Commit changes* dialog box.
+1. Scroll to the bottom of the page to find the *Commit changes* dialog box.
-.
-Type a *Commit message*.
+- Type a *Commit message*.
-.
-Choose the option to *Commit directly to your branch*.
+- Choose the option to *Commit directly to your branch*.
-.
-Click *Commit changes*.
+- Click *Commit changes*.